 The software patch that fixes the above-mentioned issue is attached in this contribution.
 In the proposed software, PtPresentInPTL flag for each PTL is newly introduced.
 Additionally, in VTM-18.0 MultiLayerEnabledFlag is implicitly set when number of layers is greater than 1, however, for the case shown in Figure 1.(b), MultiLayerEnabledFlag of the PTL for OLS0 should be 0 whereas the flag for OLS1 should be 1.
 For this purpose, MultiLayerEnabledFlag is explicitly set by command line argument (default value of MultiLayerEnabledFlag is set equal to 0).
 Note that this modification affects both VTM encoder and decoder implementations and done not affect VVC specifications.

+Code change of VTM encoder